-If you see a damaged or fallen power line, call 911 or your local emergency services immediately.
+If you see a damaged or fallen power line, stay at least 10 metres away and call 911 or your local emergency services immediately.

 - Treat all downed lines as if they were energized.
 Stay away from them and anything that they touch, including puddles of water, flooded structures, and fences (especially metal fences).

-- Never touch a downed power line or try to move one with any type of object as this can result in serious injury or death.
-A non-conductive material like wood can have moisture in it that acts as a conductor.
-The line could also slide down the object and come into contact with you.
+- Never try to move a downed power line with any object.
+For example, a non-conductive material like wood can have moisture in it that acts as a conductor or the line could slide down the object and onto you.

 - Do not try to repair damaged power lines or remove tree limbs from power lines — our qualified employees will do this.